blazQ/mpi-word-count/README.md

 - Splitting based on file sizes

 The first one is not efficient enough when the filesize, which is the actual measure of input complexity, varies greatly between files in the directory, causing an uneven workload distribution, while the second one has problems when the line length is not the same between the files.
-The third one, while being slightly more difficult to implement, ensures a perfectly balanced workload distribution between each process.
+The third one, while being a bit more tricky, is a bit more suited to my interpretation of the problem.
+I believe the optimal solution should actually be a hybrid approach, because even targeting filesize only, the number of files could still be a source of unbalanced workload if, say, one file is so much bigger than the others.

-The problem this approach poses is that a single file could, theoretically, be processed by more than one process.
+All things aside, the problem this approach poses is that a single file could, theoretically, be processed by more than one process.
 So a word could be split between 2 processes, and thus, the final count would be wrong.

 To avoid this, synchronization logic must be inserted in the final solution, in order to recover the "missing word".